-The Woodward Charitable Trust award grants (typically around £3,000) towards the core costs for small charities, CIOs and CICs.
-Please note that the Trust does not fund unsolicited applications from charities whose annual income exceeds £300,000 or an organisation that has more than six months running costs in its unrestricted reserves.
+The Woodward Charitable Trust awards grants of up to £3,000 (however they are typically under £1,000) towards the core costs for small charities, CIOs and CICs.
+Please note that the Trust does not fund unsolicited applications from charities whose annual income exceeds £200,000 or an organisation that has more than six months running costs in its unrestricted reserves.

-- Prisoners and ex-offenders and specifically projects that help the rehabilitation and resettlement of prisoners and/or ex-offenders as well as requests to help prisoners’ families;
+- Prisoners and ex-offenders and specifically projects that maintain and develop contact with prisoners’ families and help with the rehabilitation and resettlement of prisoners and/or ex-offenders after their release.

 The Trustees favour small-scale, locally based initiatives and most grants are only for one year.

 In addition, 60-70 grants of £250-£1,000 per year are made towards Children’s Summer Playschemes.
-Applications open from 1 February 2020 and are considered in April/May each year, grants are only given to charities whose annual income is under £100,000.
+Applications are considered in April/May each year, grants are only given to charities whose annual income is under £100,000.

 Deadline: Trustees review grant applications twice a year, usually in February/March and October.
 Please consult the diary page for up-to-date deadlines.

 This fund is not managed by Funding for All.
 Please click ‘Find out more’ and contact the funder directly for more information.

 Other Youth Funds

 Little Lives UK: Children’s Community Support ProgrammeSaturday April 30th, 2022 5:00pm

 Little Lives UK’s Children’s Community Support Programme awards grants of up to £1,500 to local charities, services, schools, projects and councils to put on events, classes or workshops that will directly benefit the lives of children.
 Activities could include play groups or sports classes however applications from other projects are welcome, as long as their…Education & Employment Health & Social Care Youth